VoIP Hard Phones Vs Softphones: Which is best for your business?

 When it comes to the cost, the softphone is an obvious winner.
 Since it does not require dedicated telephony hardware, the initial setup cost is pretty minimal, unlike the hardphones.
 There is no extra cost involved except for the subscription charge to the telephony service provider and the communication charges.

-Time and often, softphone telephony service providers also bring bulk calling and SMS packages, which can further cut down your conversational charges.
-Some of such providers even provide free-calling facilities for a specific region or an entire country.
+Softphone telephony service providers often offer bulk calling and SMS packages, which can further reduce conversational charges.
+Some such providers even offer free-calling facilities for a specific region or an entire country.

 Quick Comparison: VoIP Hard Phones vs Softphones